Thursday, March 1, 2012

 "All Along The Watchtower" (1968) - The Jimi Hendrix Experience [original by Bob Dylan released in 1967]

 Jimi Hendrix's blistering overhaul of Bob Dylan's "All Along The Watchtower" is widely considered one of the greatest cover songs of all time.
 Dylan's plaintive folk-rock original is terrific, but Hendrix's brilliant reworking of the song launched it into the stratosphere.
 And the song showcases the left-handed virtuoso's incredible, mind-blowing guitar playing.
 Dylan was so impressed with the cover that he began performing Hendrix's arrangement at his concerts.
-Hendrix's version of the song was voted "The Greatest Cover Song of All Time" in a Rolling Stone magazine reader's poll.
+Hendrix's rendition of the song was voted "The Greatest Cover Song of All Time" in a Rolling Stone magazine reader's poll.

 Download at Amazon